nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

-The UI also consists of a MainWindow class which is made up of these &quot;UI parts&quot; such as CommandBox, ResultDisplay, PersonListPanel, StatusBarFooter, BrowserPanel.
+The UI also consists of a MainWindow class which is made up of these &quot;UI parts&quot; such as CommandBox, ResultDisplay, TaskListPanel, StatusBarFooter, BrowserPanel.

 All of these classes, including the MainWindow class inherit from the abstract UiPart class.